MultiverseLearningProducts/swe/src/mod3/wk2/day4.md

 * monitoring of performance

 ## Assignment
-1. Research how software teams are organised in companies such as Google, Amazon, Facebook and Microsoft.
+1. Research how software teams are organised in companies such as Google, Amazon, Facebook and Spotify.
 Are they functional, cross-functional (matrix) or project based teams?
 What is the reporting hierarchy?

 1. Update your portfolio to describe the roles in your software development team and the reporting hierarchy.